 Diabetes is a disease in which your blood glucose, or sugar, levels are too high.
 Glucose comes from the foods you eat.
 Insulin is a hormone that helps the glucose get into your cells to give them energy.
-With Type 1 diabetes, your body does not make insulin.
 With Type 2 diabetes, the more common type, your body does not make or use insulin well.
 Without enough insulin, the glucose stays in your blood.

 A1C Levels and Corresponding 3 Month Average Blood Sugar Levels